DSI-FDI/final-project/dsi_milestone_3.md

     5. A track will be shown whenever Josh selects a target place.
 Alternative paths can be taken by Josh.
     6. When following a path the indications like “Turn right”, “Turn left” … will be shown below the map in a very subtly fashion, with the letters as small as possible.

+##Sketches of the Interaction Framework (second pass)
+The sketches for the first pass of the interaction framework sketches can be found in the folder Prototypes/2nd Iteration.
+With the initial sketches in hand, we created a series of keypath scenarios to demonstrate the main ways the user can interact with the app.

+##Keypath scenarios (second pass)
+We modified the previous keypath scenarios to fit the current design.

+###Pre-date Keypath Scenario
+Josh is having a date this afternoon but he wants to prepare before so he starts the app in the pre-date mode (in which the information occupies the whole screen) because he wants to look for some information about the girl.

+So the app starts loading all the information about the girl that Josh is meeting today.
+When the information is ready Josh observes that there are several tabs in which the info is organized (social networks, previous partners, hobbies).

+He selects via voice command the social network tab (Saying “social network”) in which he wants to see how is the girls relation with his parents because Josh thinks that a person that has problems with his family do also tend to have problems in any friendship or love relation.
+He finds that the girl do usually post photos with her family which he finds a good thing.

+After a while surfing at the girl’s Facebook he wants to know more about the girl’s hobbies so he changes to that tab (Saying “Hobbies”).
+In it there is a list of the girl’s hobbies and he sees that the first of them is that she loves cats.
+He had suspected that when seeing her photos but now he is sure about it.
+The girl’s next hobby is playing basketball and the last two ones watching films and reading.
+Is then when Josh starts planning somehow some topics for the date and he feels prepared for it, but before meeting the girl he wants a last piece of information he wants to check the “previous partners” tab so he changes to it (Saying “previous partners”) and checks how their previous partners were.

+There are three guys and all of them look normal.
+He realises that all of them are 3 years older than the girl exactly as Josh and that gives him a boost of confidence feeling ready for the date.